HyperPigeon/TeleportationPotions/README.md

 # TeleportationPotions
-A mod that adds recall and wormhole potions inspired by Terraria to Minecraft.
+A mod that adds recall potions inspired by Terraria to Minecraft.